What to Know About Empty Calories

 Empty calories is a term often used to describe foods with little to no nutrient value.

-“These foods don’t contain beneficial nutrients like protein, fiber, or healthy fats and typically are higher in total carbs, added sugars, and solid fats,” explains Beachbody nutrition expert Ilana Muhlstein, M.S., R.D.N., and co-creator of the 2B Mindset nutrition program.
+“These foods don’t contain beneficial nutrients like protein, fiber, or healthy fats and typically are higher in total carbohydrates, added sugars, and solid fats,” explains BODi nutrition expert Ilana Muhlstein, M.S., R.D.N., and co-creator of the 2B Mindset nutrition program.

-Moreover, empty-calorie foods are often easy to overeat, explains Krista Maguire, R.D., C.S.S.D, and nutrition manager at Beachbody.
+Moreover, empty-calorie foods are often easy to overeat, explains Krista Maguire, R.D., which makes them a detriment to any weight loss plan.

 “Because these foods don’t contain fiber and protein and are often higher in sugar, they could lead to blood sugar imbalance and an unsatisfied feeling that can lead to overeating,” Maguire says.